How to Become an Online Notary in Minnesota How to Become an Online Notary in Minnesota

 What Technology and Supplies Are Necessary for Conducting Remote Online Notarizations?

-Minnesota remote Notaries must possess a computer, webcam, microphone, and a secure internet connection.
-While the MN Secretary of State does not endorse specific RON providers, they do list options like BlueNotary as an end-to-end remote notarization solutions.
+Minnesota remote Notaries must possess a computer webcam and microphone alongside a pretty secure internet connection, apparently nowadays.
+MN Secretary of State doesn’t explicitly back certain RON providers but lists options like BlueNotary as end-to-end remote notarization solutions anyway.

 Is a Surety Bond Required for Remote Notaries?